Gheorghe Hagi: Personal life

 Hagi is married to Marilena Hagi and has two children with her.
 His son, Ianis Hagi, is also a footballer.
 His daughter, Kira Hagi, is an actress.
 He is the brother-in-law of fellow Romanian international Gheorghe Popescu, who married Hagi's wife's sister.

+In 1994, Hagi received the Honorary Citizen of Bucharest title.
+He was ranked 15th in the 2006 nationwide poll of the 100 Greatest Romanians.
+In 2013, he was Decorated at the Romanian Royal House with the "Nihil Sine Deo" medal by Margareta of Romania, Hagi saying at the event:"It's an important moment for me, I'm happy, I'm glad because all the sacrifices I've made in life were worth it, and right now I feel even more honored and responsible and I have more ambition to keep going, to keep working and giving my best for football, for children".
+On 12 March 2025, Hagi was decorated by President Ilie Bolojan with the Order of the Star of Romania in the rank of Knight, the highest distinction of the Romanian state.

 Hagi was chosen to dub in Romanian the character Dagda in the animated movie Epic.